The shockingly weird disappearance of Terrence Woods

 It’s also been reported by the news media that law enforcement never asked for Terrence’s cell phone records and never did a search history of Terrence’s laptop.
 Both would have required going to a judge and getting a subpoena, which would require evidence of a crime or that he is endangered.
 Law enforcement officials concluded the evidence showed Terrence intended to disappear.
 Many were shocked this never happened.
 People familiar with cases like this said it would not have been hard to get the proper authority to do the searches.

 However, another officer said he was shocked he could get out of the area.
-The forest floor is thick with deadfall lodgepole and Douglas furs that have toppled down on each other year upon year.
+The forest floor is thick with deadfall lodgepole and Douglas furs that have toppled down on each other year after year.
 The officer described it as trying to run through giant pick-up sticks, with some parts so thick with deadfall that your feet would never touch the ground.

 Raw TV said “We can confirm that Terrence Woods, a member of one of our production teams, went missing on Friday, October 5, in Orogrande, Nez Perce National Forrest, Idaho.
 The Idaho County Sheriff’s Office was immediately informed, and they implemented a Search and Rescue operation.